Padua railway station

-Padova railway station, or Padua railway station (Stazione di Padova), sometimes referred to as Padova Centrale, is the main station serving the city and comune of Padua, in the Veneto region, northeastern Italy.
+Padua railway station (Stazione di Padova), sometimes referred to as Padova Centrale, is the main station serving the city and comune of Padua, in the Veneto region, northeastern Italy.

-Opened in 1842, the station forms part of the Milan–Venice railway, and is a junction for direct branch lines to Bologna, Bassano del Grappa and Camposampiero (junction for the line to Calalzo).
-Padova railway station is also the terminus of a short goods line to Padova Interporto.
+Opened in 1842, the station forms part of the Milan–Venice railway, and is a junction for direct branch lines to the Padua–Bologna railway, the Bassano to Padua line, and the Camposampiero (junction for the Calalzo–Padua railway).
+Padua railway station is also the terminus of the short Padua–Padua Interporto railway.

 The station is currently managed by Rete Ferroviaria Italiana (RFI).
 However, the commercial area of the passenger building is managed by Centostazioni.
-Each of these companies is a subsidiary of Ferrovie dello Stato Italiane (FS), Italy's state-owned rail company.
-Train services to and from the station are operated by Trenitalia, NTV and Thello.
+Each of these companies is a subsidiary of Ferrovie dello Stato Italiane (FS), Italy's state-owned railway company.
+Trains to and from the station are operated by Trenitalia, NTV and Thello.

 Location

-Padova railway station is situated in Piazzale Stazione, north of the city centre.
+Padua railway station is situated in the Piazzale Stazione, to the north of the historic city centre.